 sudo ufw allow 7777/tcp

-NodeTool includes its own Python environment, but system Python can sometimes conflict.
+NodeTool includes its own Node.js runtime, but system-level conflicts can occasionally occur.

-- NodeTool uses a bundled Python – this error usually means installation incomplete
+- NodeTool uses a bundled runtime – this error usually means installation is incomplete

 - Try reinstalling NodeTool, ensuring the installer completes fully

-- Check that you’re launching NodeTool from the correct location
+- Check that you are launching NodeTool from the correct location

 If running NodeTool from source: